This article describes the steps to turn on or off networking from the host into the Sandbox in Windows 11.

 Open the Windows Registry, and navigate to the folder key path as listed below.

-On the right pane of the Sandbox folder key, right-click and select New -> DWORD (32-bit) Value.
-Type a new key named AllowNetworking.
+Right-click on the Sandbox folder key’s right pane and select New -> DWORD (32-bit) Value.
+Next, type a new key named AllowNetworking.

 Double-click the new key and enter the Value data as 1 to enable networking between the host and the sandbox environment.